Cap-go/capacitor-screen-recorder/README.md

 Nothing special

 ## Android

-increase project's minSdk version to at least 23.
+increase project's minSdk version to 23, it's required by the dependency scrcast

+### Variables

+This plugin will use the following project variables (defined in your app's `variables.gradle` file):
+- `$kotlinVersion` version of `org.jetbrains.kotlin:kotlin-stdlib-jdk7` (default: `1.7.21`)

+## Configuration

+No configuration required for this plugin.

 ## API